 If there’s anything I like, or could see someone else liking about the book, I’ll note that in the review.
 At the end of the day, I hope my reviews are both fun to read and can help people decide if they’d like to try a book.

 There’s never a clear formula for what will make a great book.
 Books are subjective, what one person finds amazing another might not, but there are some things that can help make a fiction book easier to read and more engaging for me:

 The first is the most obvious but it’s amazing how many books I come across that aren’t proofread enough.
 Even some traditionally published books can have errors in them.
 While it may not seem like a big thing, and it doesn’t often bother me, it can really spoil a good book if every few pages there’s obvious grammatical, spelling or punctuation errors, not to mention it doesn’t help the author’s image.

-Big thanks to C for giving up time to write this guest post and giving us a glimpse into the world of Book Reviewing.
-As writers we will be dealing with book reviewers and knowing what they look for and how they review books, can really help us.
+Big thanks to Cat for being a guest and giving us a glimpse into the world of Book Reviewing.
+As writers, we will be dealing with book reviewers and knowing what they look for and how they review books, can really help us.

 NB: Photo supplied by Guest poster